-Elizabethtown College grants eight residence degrees: Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Social Work, Master of Education, Master of Music Education, Master of Public Policy, Master of Science, and Doctorate in Occupational Therapy.
+Elizabethtown College grants twelve residence degrees: Bachelor of Arts, Bachelor of Music, Bachelor of Nursing, Bachelor of Science, Bachelor of Social Work, Master of Art, Master of Education, Master of Music Education, Master of Physician Assistant Studies, Master of Public Policy, Master of Science, and Doctorate in Occupational Therapy.
 Additional degrees are offered through the College's School of Continuing and Professional Studies.